tox-dev/tox/docs/explanation.rst

 and the value describes its factors.
 Adding a shape later means describing another value, not teaching every earlier shape one more key.

-A labeled factor value is part of the environment name, which is what makes ``tox run -e test-3.14-django50`` mean one thing.
-That leaves no way to name a version the matrix does not list on the command line, since ``>=4.2,<4.3`` cannot serve as a factor. ``TOX_FACTOR_<label>`` sidesteps that by leaving the name alone.
-The run goes through the environment the matrix generated, and only ``{factor:label}`` resolves elsewhere.
-The cost is a name that no longer tells the whole story, so the override suits a one-off check rather than a recorded configuration.
+A labeled factor value is part of the environment name, so ``tox run -e test-3.14-django50`` means one thing.
+That leaves no way to name a version the matrix does not list on the command line, since ``>=4.2,<4.3`` cannot be a factor.
+Set ``TOX_FACTOR_<label>`` instead, which leaves the name alone. tox runs the environment the matrix generated, and only ``{factor:label}`` resolves elsewhere.
+The cost is a name that no longer records everything about the run, so the override suits a one-off check rather than a recorded configuration.

 For the configuration reference, see :ref:`env-base-templates`.
 For practical recipes, see :ref:`howto_env_base_matrix`.

 Overrides and substitution
 ==========================

-An override arrives as one command line string, whatever the configuration file format, so tox converts it with the ini string rules rather than the TOML ones.
+tox receives an override as one command line string, whatever the configuration file format, so it converts the value with the ini string rules rather than the TOML ones.
 That is why ``-x env_run_base.commands=pytest tests`` works in a TOML project even though the file itself spells commands as a list of lists.

-The value still goes through the substitution pass belonging to the loader it overrides, which is what lets ``{posargs}`` and ``{env:VAR}`` resolve inside it.
+tox still runs the value through the substitution pass of the loader it overrides, so ``{posargs}`` and ``{env:VAR}`` resolve inside it.
 Skipping that pass would make an override the one place in tox where a ``{...}`` reference means nothing, and a command overridden for a single run would stop forwarding the arguments given to it with no sign that it had.

 .. _work-dir-placement: